Myrmex/alatius-macronizer-api/README.md

 ## Preparation

 Before even starting to work on the Docker image, I had to check all the setup passages, and make sure that they work seamlessly in a Linux environment.
-First, I created a fresh Ubuntu VM (20.04) to play with.
+First, I created a fresh Ubuntu VM (20.04) to play with, using the Docker Linux image to create a `macronizer` container.

 >Note: if you want to avoid [gcc issues](https://github.com/Alatius/latin-macronizer/issues/22), use Ubuntu 20.04.
 Later Ubuntu releases have compilation problem, which require some patches to be addressed, until the main repository is patched.
+Also, a full-fledged Unix distro is of course far from ideal as an image base; yet, starting from a more streamlined image would imply consuming much more time in adjusting the setup procedure.

 To start with, in the Ubuntu user's home, create a `Documents/macron` directory.
 Then, enter this `macron` directory and clone the macronizer repository: